-More than 220 nest boxes have been installed along easements for new and upgraded power lines in the Central Coast and Hunter to provide homes for native wildlife to offset the loss of some hollow-log bearing trees due to new and upgraded powerlines.
+More than 220 nest boxes have been installed along easements on the Central Coast and Hunter to provide homes for native wildlife to offset the loss of some hollow-log bearing trees due to new and upgraded powerlines.

-Access tracks created for construction vehicles have also been rehabilitated with improved drainage to ensure future viability and safeguards to guard against runoff into creeks and tributaries in the area.
+Access tracks created for construction vehicles have also been rehabilitated with improved drainage to ensure future viability and guard against runoff into creeks and tributaries in the area.

-A recent annual audit of the nest boxes for the Hunter site showed that more than 90 percent of the next boxes were now homes for feathertail gliders, pygmy possums, brushtail possums, emerald spotted tree frogs, galahs and parrots.
+The last audit of these nest boxes for the Hunter site showed that more than 90 percent of boxes were now homes for feathertail gliders, pygmy possums, brushtail possums, emerald spotted tree frogs, galahs and parrots.